shanudengre82/next_restaurant/README.md

 # Data analysis
-- Document here the project: next_restaurant
 - Description: Project Description
 - Data Source:
 - Type of analysis:

-Please document the project the better you can.

 # Startup the project

 The initial setup.